QP/C++ 8.1.2

 Time ViewpointInterface Viewpoint

-The Algorithm Viewpoint focuses on the internal details and logic of design entities.
-This design viewpoint frames the following design concerns:
+The Algorithm Viewpoint focuses on the following concerns:

-- analysis of algorithms in regard to their correctness under various scenarios
+• Analysis of algorithms regarding their correctness under various scenarios

-- analysis of algorithms in regard of their efficiency and time-space performance
+• Analysis of algorithms about their efficiency and time-space performance

 QHsm Implementation View

-The QP::QHsm class (see Figure SDS-CLS [13]) implements the state machine strategy optimized for "manual coding" (see SRS_QP_SM_20).
-The QHsm Design View describes how QP Application implements hierarchical state machines based on the QP::QHsm class.
-This section describes the internal design of the QP::QHsm class.
+The QP::QHsm class (see Figure SDS-CLS [13]) implements the state machine strategy optimized for "manual coding".
+This section describes the internal design of the QP::QHsm class, with the particular focus on the algorithms used for dispatching events to hierarchical state machines.

-- The QHsm constructor associates the state machine with its top-most initial-transition.
-The top-most initial transition is not actually executed at this point.
+The QHsm constructor associates the state machine with its top-most initial-transition.
+The top-most initial transition is not executed at this point.

 explicit QHsm(QStateHandler const initial) noexcept;